 Compensation cost is generally recognized using the straight-line method over the stated vesting period of the award.
 As of January 1, 2006, there was \$225,000 of unrecognized compensation cost related to nonvested stock options and DERs expected to be recognized over a period of approximately four years.
-During the first quarter of 2006, compensation cost of \$21,000 was recognized related to outstanding stock options and DERs scheduled to vest after January 1, 2006.
+During the three and six months ended June 30, 2006, compensation cost of \$21,000 and \$43,000, respectively, was recognized related to outstanding stock options and DERs scheduled to vest after January 1, 2006.
 The fair value of the options granted or vesting after January 1, 2006 was estimated using the Black Scholes option valuation model with the following weighted average assumption ranges: